joostvdg/joostvdg.github.io/docs/certificates/lets-encrypt-k8s.md

 In essence, it's a tool that helps you initiate a certificate request with a service such as Let's Encrypt.

-You can install it via Helm, and it's meant to be installed only once - so cluster-wide.
+You can install it via Helm, and it's meant to be installed only once per cluster.
-This is due to the usage of Custom Resource Definitions (CRD's) which will block any (re-)installation.
+The once per cluster restriction is due to the usage of Custom Resource Definitions (CRD's) which will block any (re-)installation.

 To confirm if there are any CRD's from cert-manager, you can issue the following command.